Linear Regression with Spotify Data

 import statsmodels.api as sm

-# Making sure test data has the same selected columns
+# Ensure test data uses the selected features

 X_test = X_test[selected_cols].copy()